Stalled Irish online gambling tax to be signed into law

-The new tax comes as Paddy Power PAP.I and other major bookmakers such as Ladbrokes LAD.L and William Hill (WMH.L) grapple with tighter regulation and additional taxes in Britain, including duties on online betting and high-stakes gambling machines.
+The new tax comes as Paddy Power and other major bookmakers such as Ladbrokes and William Hill grapple with tighter regulation and additional taxes in Britain, including duties on online betting and high-stakes gambling machines.

 Ireland first announced plans to bring online operators into the tax net in 2011, proposing that the 1 percent tax on bets placed in shops be extended to wagers made online or over the telephone from customers based in Ireland.